andrewchambers/c/README.md

 ## Status

 Pre stage 2.
-Self hosting with lots of missing edge cases.
+Self hosting with lots of missing common cases.
 Though technically these bugs can be fixed with the compiler itself :).
 It uses it's own stubbed out headers and cannot correctly process system headers yet (Help wanted).